 More than 7.5 million people became naturalized U.S. citizens over the past 10 years.
 Yet, there are millions more eligible permanent residents (green card holders) that don’t take the next step because they're worried about the citizenship test and interview.

 You can do it.
-In fact, many resources are available to help you prepare for the U.S. citizenship interview and test.
-When you know what to expect and do some preparation, you can become a U.S. citizen.
-90 percent of applicants pass the test on the first attempt.
-The interview and test happen near the end of the naturalization time line.
+In fact, more than 96 percent of applicants pass the test.
+Many resources are available to help you prepare for both the interview and test.
+When you know what to expect and do some preparation, you can successfully naturalize as a U.S. citizen.
+First, you'll need to file Form N-400, Application for Naturalization.
+Then, the U.S. citizenship test and interview happen near the end of the naturalization time line.

 - Your background